abtris/dotfiles/README.md

 # Dotfiles

-My dotfiles for configure zsh and alises for mac
+My dotfiles to configure zsh and aliases for macOS

 Look at [dotfiles](https://dotfiles.github.io/) to get your inspiration.